Shirin: Origin

-The background of Shirin is uncertain.
+The background of Shirin is uncertain, although she was most likely of an Iranian ethnicity.
 According to the 7th-century Armenian historian Sebeos (died after 661), she was a native of Khuzistan in southwestern Iran.
-However, two Syriac chronicles state that she was "Aramean" i.e., from the region of Assyria.
+However, two Syriac chronicles state that she was "Aramean", i.e., from the region of Assyria.
 The Persian historian Mirkhvand (died 1498), writing much later, states that she used to be a servant in a Persian house which Khosrow II used to regularly visit during his teens.
-The 11th-century Persian epic Shahnameh ("The Book of Kings") of Ferdowsi (died 1019/1025), which was based on the Middle Persian text Khwaday-Namag ("Book of Lords"), states that Shirin was already married to Khosrow II by the time he fled to the Byzantine Empire.
+The 11th-century Persian epic Shahnameh ("The Book of Kings") by Ferdowsi (died 1019/1025), which was based on the Middle Persian text Khwaday-Namag ("Book of Lords"), states that Shirin was already married to Khosrow II by the time he fled to the Byzantine Empire.
 None of these reports are substantiated by earlier sources, which may indicate that they were later established legends.
 The early 7th-century Byzantine historian Theophylact Simocatta does not mention the names of the two women who fled with Khosrow II.

-The tradition identifying Shirin as Armenian is false and appears to be of later origin.
+The tradition identifying Shirin as Armenian is false, and appears to be of later origin.
+She is later identified as a Seljuk Turk.